lulav/LRS_Documentation/docs_data_analysis/data_access/batch_overview.md

 ```

 :::note
-The mantioned constraints may be applied before [**batch_info**](#batch-information) method too.
+The mentioned constraints may be applied before [**batch_info**](#batch-information) method too.
 Then the information only for batch that meets all the conditions will be shown:
 ```python
 >>> citros.repo('citros_project').simulation('simulation_parameters').batch_info('kinematics', exact_match = True).print()
 ```